In this article, we’ll explore if alternating rep ranges in your training program could improve muscle growth compared to using only one rep range.

-We now have two meta-analyses to suggest that light loads can produce similar hypertrophy to heavier loads, provided repetitions are performed to or close to failure (the point at which no more repetitions can be performed) (one, two).
+As discussed in previous articles, two meta-analyses indicate light loads can produce similar muscle growth to heavier loads, when reps are performed to or close to failure (the point at which no more repetitions can be performed) (one, two).

 Read More